UniHomes guide to

 Frequently Asked Questions

 Life in Leeds as a student often takes place in popular spots like Headingley and Hyde Park.
-The market features everything from contemporary flats and purpose-built halls to large, traditional houses perfect for group living.
+The market features everything from contemporary flats and purpose-built halls to large, traditional houses perfect for group living, not too far from cheap eats and pubs.

 The University of Leeds’ Students’ Union has its well-known Fruity nightclub, while the city itself is packed with live music venues, pubs, Instagrammable cocktail bars, and clubs, where you can effortlessly dance the night away.
 If you’re on a budget, you’ll be pleased to know that there are around 15 Wetherspoon pubs in town, where you can enjoy some of the very best deals.